-Fig. 1.3 The spatial information in an image can be reconstructed as a linear superposition of sine wave components (spatial frequencies) with different amplitudes and phases (Fourier components).
-Low spatial frequencies (SF) are generally available with high contrast in the natural visual environment, whereas the contrast declines for higher spatial frequencies, generally proportional to 1/SF (input).
-Due to optical imperfections and diffraction, the image on the retina does not retain the input contrast at high spatial frequencies.
-The decline of modulation transfer, the ratio of output to input contrast, is described by the modulation transfer function (MTF, thick white line).
-At around 60 cyc/°, the optical modulation transfer of the human eye reaches zero, with small pupil sizes due to diffraction and with larger pupils due to optical imperfections.
-These factors limit our contrast sensitivity at high spatial frequencies, even though the retina extracts surprisingly much information from the low contrast images of the high spatial frequencies, by building small receptive fields for foveal ganglion cells with antagonistic ON/OFF center/surround organization.
+Figure 1.3 Spatial information in an image can be reconstructed as a linear superposition of sine wave components (spatial frequencies) with different amplitudes and phases (Fourier components).
+Low spatial frequencies (SFs) are generally available with high contrast in the natural visual environment, whereas the contrast declines for higher SFs, generally proportional to 1/SF (input).
+Because of optical imperfections and diffraction, the image on the retina does not retain the input contrast at high SFs.
+The decline of modulation transfer, the ratio of the output to input contrast, is described by the modulation transfer function (MTF, thick white line).
+At around 60 cycles per degree, the optical modulation transfer of the human eye reaches zero, with small pupil sizes due to diffraction and with larger pupils due to optical imperfections.
+These factors limit our contrast sensitivity at high spatial frequencies, even though the retina extracts surprisingly much information from the low-contrast images of high SFs, by building small receptive fields for foveal ganglion cells with antagonistic ON/OFF center/surround organization.